stephenmathieson/node-obfuscator/readme.md

 - everything (including json, subdirectories, etc.) must be in the `root` of your project.
 - you're not able to use many of the native module's `require` features; only `require.cache` and `require.resolve` have been exposed.
 - you're not able to do silly things with `module.`
-- you don't have access to the global namespace

 ## Contributing